 Beyond the Office

 Originally from Coeur d’Alene, ID, I’ve lived in Corvallis since 2008.
-When I go home in the evening it’s to spend time with my wife and three kids, two cats, one puppy, and varying numbers of fish.
+When I go home in the evening it’s to spend time with my family, two cats, one puppy, and varying numbers of fish.

 I enjoy the outdoors and being active, seeking adventure while running or biking.
 I’m also an adventurous restaurant diner, occasional karaoke singer, and love getting out of town with the family.
 We’re committed to seeing and experience different cultures around the world and exploring all that our region offers.